StarBobis/3Dmigoto-GameMod-Fork/README.md

 the fork date in project name ,so you can know what latest features it include and what not.

 This fork is mainly to solve the game mod problem.

+Notice: This project is a toy for pure pleasure, will no released version of d3d11.dll published, you need to compile it yourself.

 # Problems
 - Notice: If you open Version in resource view,the entire project will break and can't compile anymore,version can only be edited in versions.h.
 I will try fix this later but before that don't open it in resource view.